memanish008/Speech_recognition_Korsel/README.md

 We perform different experiment to build a tflite model using different architecture until the sufficient classification accuracies of speech control is achieved.
 The trained models are deployed in the robot (Kørsel) controlled by Arduino Nano 33 BLE Sense and observe the performances on the real environment.

+Kørsel is a simple line tracking robot developed at the University of Applied Sciences Ravensburg Weingarten in the Faculty of Electrical Engineering and Computer Science.
+It is controlled by a Arduino nano and has a CNY70 sensor which detects either the black line or the bright/white background.
+It drives in a zigzag way around tracking line after detecting the background color.

 Arduino Nano 33 BLE Sense is used as the microcontroller in the robot since it has the feature to create ML modules using Tensorflow Lite.
 Edge impluse is used as the development flatform.
 Loading the sample data, pre-processing them, extracting the features, building the neural architecture for model training, model testing and building the model .zip file, all are performed in edge impluse.